kasramp/CISAP/README.md

 					   The program uses FMOD API version 4.400
 				========================================================================

-This program will be distributed under GNU/GPL V3 License as soon as the writer of program acheive to stable version of this player.

 In order to install and use this software follow below instruction
 > Be sure that "gcc" and "g++" compiler were installed suceessfully installed on your computer.